centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 It's usually better and cleaner to create a new size chart, instead of modifying existing ones, especially if they are used in existing records, like orders and shipments.

-Still, here you go: [TBD]
+[TBD]

 ### Removing size charts

 If you have to.
-Better than adjust existing, usually.
+It's better than adjust existing charts, usually.

 #### Request